slowproj/slowdash/docs/DataBinding.md

 #### Syntax
 - The first word is the table name.
 - Tag names, if exist, come next.
 Multiple tags are separated by `,`.
-- Timestamp column name follows a prefix of `@`.
+- The timestamp column name follows a prefix of `@`.
 - After an `=`, field column names are listed.
 <p>
 - If the timestamp column is inferrable, it can be omitted.
 - Timestamp may have a type specifier in `()`.
-Type specifier is case insensitive.
+Type specifier is case-insensitive.
 - Empty field list implies that all the columns other than the timestamp and tags are fields.
 <p>
 - All spaces are skipped.